nspcc-dev/neo-go/docs/consensus.md

        `UnlockWallet` subsection with `Path` and `Password` strings for NEP-6 wallet path and the password for the account to be used for the consensus node.
-    2. Make sure that your `MinPeers` setting is equal to the number of nodes participating in consensus.
+    2. Make sure that your `MinPeers` setting is no more than the number of nodes participating in consensus minus one.
+The recommended setting is 2F in terms of BFT, that's the minimum number the network can operate with (0 for a single node, 2 for 4 CNs, 4 for 7 CNs).
-       This requirement is needed for nodes to correctly start and can be weakened in future.
     3. Set `Address`, `Port` and `RPC.Port` to the appropriate values.
        They must differ between nodes.
     4. If you start binary from the same directory, you will probably want to change